Am I Actually Autistic? TABLE OF CONTENTS

 TeePublic https://www.teepublic.com/stores/the-autistic-culture-podcast

-We are so grateful you have taken the time to read this book.
+I am so grateful you have taken the time to read this book.
 It would be such a shame if our relationships stayed one-sided!
-We would love to meet you.
+I would love to meet you.
 The best way for us to connect is over on our Substack page AutisticCulture.Substack.com.

 You can join for free with just your email address or make a small contribution to our work and get the opportunity to come to live calls with us and participate in other exclusives just for our financial supporters.